thisisjustausername/mhbai/README.md

 ## Information about the pdf reader
 The pdf reader was created in order to allow for more precise table recogniction and faster extraction of document data as well as all the other stuff.

+## Status quo
+### Latest changes
+- adding new features to pdf_reader_toc.py
+  - extracting all module codes from the toc of a mhb
+  - extracting information from each module (still in development); already implemented:
+    - German title for german mhbs english title for english mhbs
+    - ECTS
+    - Content (Inhalte)
+    - Goals (Lernziele und Kompetenzen)
+  - testing the speed of data extraction from pdfs in testing.py (partly already removed)
+    - time to extract module codes from toc of mhb: < 20ms
+    - time to extract title, ects, content, goals module: < 1ms
+  - adding features to pdf_extractor.py